-All string properties for a message object MUST be either Unicode or non-Unicode.
+All string properties for a Message object MUST be either Unicode or non-Unicode.
 The .MSG file format specification does not allow the presence of both simultaneously.
-However, an embedded message object can have a different Unicode state than the containing message object.

 2.1.3 Multi-Valued Properties

 A multi-valued property can have multiple values corresponding to it, stored in an array.
 All values of the property MUST have the same type.